Skip to content

 How to use Abstractions?

-To compile your patch using Pd you need to use the pd4web object and its help patch.
+To compile your patch using Pd you need to use the pd4web object.
 To access it you can create a new patch, create the pd4web object.

-• Choose your patch file using the green button.
+• 1) First choose your patch clicking in the green button.

-• From the yellow section, choose the memory size and the zoom level.
+• 2) In the yellow/orange section choose the memory size and the zoom level:

 You can also check the Template section to understand how to use templates.